Motown’s 1962 Motortown Revue

 The Motortown Revue, or Motown Revue, as it came to be known, was brainchild of Berry Gordy.
 It was a new concept in the music industry.
 Never before had a record company gathered together its stable of stars and sent them out to perform in concert.
 Many of the solo singers and groups had at least one hit record, while others were less well-known, but by the end of the tour, thousand of record buyers would know them all, and offers would be coming in for various acts to appear on television and in nightclubs.

-However, in her 2015 (“juvenile nonfiction”) book Rhythm Ride: A Road Trip Through the Motown Sound, the author Andrea Davis Pinkney acknowledges that touring itself wasn’t a new idea, but explains how Berry Gordy’s 1962 Motortown revue differed significantly from previous revues.
+However, in her 2015 (“juvenile nonfiction”) book Rhythm Ride: A Road Trip Through the Motown Sound, the author Andrea Davis Pinkney acknowledges that touring of popular vocal singers and groups itself wasn’t a new idea, but explains how Berry Gordy’s 1962 Motortown revue differed significantly from previous revues.
 Pinkney says, on page 44:

 Touring wasn’t a new concept.
 During the 1950s, rock-and-roll singers frequently went on the road to perform in small towns and cities.
 These shows were often arranged by deejays–the people who worked at radio stations and chose which records would be played on the air–and the singers themselves.
 They could sometimes be disorganized and didn’t function with a unified purpose.